ZhongUncle/zhonguncle.github.io/_blogs/0eda9cbefc97fa9c8eaefd427b091cdb.md

 ![write assembly code in Xcode](/assets/images/ecd23a611ef7430eb8c667d0e9676718.png)

 ## Syntax differences
 Many people may know some assembly, but probably Windows based.
 But the style and syntax in Mac OS X or C language is different.

-Apple `as` or GCC, clang use AT&T assembly style.
-Windows MASM or NASM use Intel assembly style.
-Let’s talk about differences.

-### Register
-If you use clang or gcc to assemble it in C language or other situations, rather than in `as`, then you don't need to this section.

-In Windows and C assembly syntax, register names are written directly, such as `mov ax,2`.
-But in `as` AT&T style, avoiding to be confused with the identifier (actually, it often be called as variable), you need to add the percent sign `%` before the register, such as `mov %ax,2`.
-And all registers must be written in **lowercase letters**, not case-insensitive like in Windows or C.

-### Hex format
-In Windows, hexadecimal numbers are written ending in `H` or `h`, for example `5c0dH`.
-But in Mac OS X, it needs to be written starting with `0x`, such as `0x1234`.
-In C language, both are fine.
+Because Intel and MASM use Intel syntax, and other use AT&T syntax.

+The detail you can see in ["「Updating」The syntax style of Apple's as assembler"](/assets/blogs/59a03173ec1a5fae2ec513ef01eba386.html)

 ## Let’s write a Hello World in assembly!